+The District will face many financial challenges in the future.

+Act 1, The Tax Payer Relief Act, will continue to limit the district's ability to raise real estate taxes in order to generate additional revenue to fund the budget.
+Any increase is based upon an inflation factor that is provided by the Department of Education each year.
+Current projections show a minimal 2-3% increase over the next few years.

-There are several major factors that will have a significant influence on the District's financial future.
-First, Act 1 of 2006, which became effective with the 2007-08 fiscal year, will limit future real estate tax increases to an inflation factor each year.
-Another factor that will have an impact on future district finances is the continued financial imbalance at the state level.
-This will affect future state subsidy payments.
-A final factor that will have a major impact is the projected employer share into the Pennsylvania State Employee Retirement System (PSERS).
-That rate is projected to increase from 32.57% of total payroll in 2017-18, to 33.43% in 2018-19, 34.29% in 2019-20 and increasing each year to 36.32% in 2022-23.
+Another factor that will have a major impact is the projected employer share into the Pennsylvania State Employee Retirement System (PSERS).
+That rate is to increase from 33.43% of total payroll in 2018-19, to 34.29% in 2019-20, 34.77% in 2020-21 and 35.84% in 2022-23.
 This will have a major impact on future district budgets.

+A final factor is potential property tax reform at the state level that would switch district tax revenues from a stable tax based on real estate to a more economy dependent sales and personal income tax.

-The district maintains a five-year fiscal plan that deals with these factors by using a combination of revenue enhancements, expenditure reductions, and the use of reserves.
+The district maintains a five-year fiscal plan that deals with these factors by using a combination of revenue enhancements, expenditure reductions, and the use of reserves in order to balance future budgets.